 Things turned out better than I was expecting.
-A flight departing the last week of August was of better price than all the flights I was researching in October.
+A flight departing the last week of August was better priced than all the flights I was researching for October.
 I ended up booking that flight.

 The thing is that that purchase gave us only seven weeks before the trip.
 I bought the tickets on a Thursday and told my husband I was going to ground myself on Saturday afternoon.
 I decided on the final route, booked accommodation and transportation.